jwinternheimer/data-blog/content/blog/2022-05-10-geographic-market-insights/index.markdown

 If we cut the dendrogram into 4 distinct clusters, we get the following groups:

  - The United States
- - The UK
+ - The UK and India
- - Australia and Canada
+ - Bangladesh, Russia, Algeria, Brazil, and Venezuela.
  - The rest of the world.